You are currently viewing What Kind of Activism Is Right for Me?

 In this video, Miyoko discovers that she finds her perfect activism when she matches her passion and skills to community needs.

 Miyoko made the initial mistake of jumping into activism and found she was not engaged with the work.
-When she stepped back and explored what activism would truly engage her, she found a perfect opportunity.
+When she stepped back and explored the type of activism that would truly engage her, she found a perfect opportunity.

 Activism Techniques: Traditional vs. Creative

 Many activists tell me they jumped into activism without much thought and later found themselves overwhelmed and unhappy.
 Don’t be an activist dropout!
-Take time to explore activism techniques that may not have been on your radar.
+Take time to explore types of activism that may not have been on your radar.

 Many people have a stereotype of a protestor with a raised fist, shouting angrily.
-Instead, find an activism technique you enjoy.
+Instead, find a type of activism you enjoy.
 That might be a traditional activism technique, such as advocacy or running for office.
 But you might resonate with more creative approaches such as art or writing.

 Mobilization vs. Engagement